 WES members provide leadership in welcoming new parishioners, hospitality, parish reception, and in various outreach programs to help local community projects.

-Annually, WES sponsors the Back to School Drive, the Giving Tree, Adopt-A-Family, the Toiletry Drive, and the Kimberly Home Baby Shower.
+Annually, WES sponsors the Back to School Drive, the Giving Tree, Adopt-A-Family and the Toiletry Drive.
 The Membership Tea and the Fashion Show are highlights of the year, and everyone is invited to attend and participate.

 Women of Espiritu Santo welcome all women of the parish to join.
 Membership dues are $15.00 per year and payable at any monthly meeting throughout the year.